L'Oréal: Munroe Bergdorf

 In August 2017, L'Oréal dismissed Munroe Bergdorf, a mixed-race transgender model, after she responded to the Unite the Right rally in Charlottesville, Virginia, by stating in a Facebook post: "Honestly I don't have the energy to talk about the racial violence of white people any more.
 Yes ALL white people"; the post was also quoted as saying that "[white people's] existence, privilege and success as a race is built on the backs, blood and death of people of colour", "racism isn't learned, it's inherited and ... passed down through privilege" and that "white people" ought to "begin to admit that their race is the most violent and oppressive force of nature on Earth".
-Shortly after terminating Bergdorf, L'Oréal released a statement claiming their commitment to "[support] diversity and tolerance towards all people irrespective of their race, background, gender and religion" and had terminated their partnership with Bergdorf because her comments were "at odds with those values".
+Shortly after terminating Bergdorf, L'Oréal released a statement claiming its commitment to "[support] diversity and tolerance towards all people irrespective of their race, background, gender and religion" and had terminated its partnership with Bergdorf because her comments were "at odds with those values".

 Amber Heard

 In 2018, L'Oréal Paris hired Amber Heard as a Global Ambassador, also giving a special tribute to her.
-In 2020, after a tape leaked of Heard admitting to having hit her ex-husband Johnny Depp, several petitions were filed requesting L'Oreal to fire her.
+In 2020, after a tape leaked of Heard admitting to having hit her ex-husband Johnny Depp in retaliation to his abuse, several petitions were filed requesting L'Oreal to fire her.
 As of June 2021, L'Oreal continued to include Heard among a team of "ambassadors" that also includes Kate Winslet, Jane Fonda, Elle Fanning, and French singer-songwriter Yseult.
-Heard was being sued in a defamation trial by Depp in which he accused her of domestic abuse.
-She was found to have defamed her ex-husband with malice on June 2, 2022, by a jury; Heard then appealed her case.
+Heard was being sued in a defamation trial by Depp in which he accused her of defamation for identifying herself as a victim of domestic abuse (without naming Depp).